saveweb/wikiteam3/README.md

 >
 > _Image by [@gledos](https://github.com/gledos/)_

-`wikiteam3` is a fork of `mediawiki-scraper`.
+`wikiteam3` is a fork of `mediawiki-dump-generator`.

 <details>

-## Why we fork mediawiki-scraper
+## Why we fork mediawiki-dump-generator

-Originally, mediawiki-scraper was named wikiteam3, but wikiteam upstream (py2 version) suggested that the name should be changed to avoid confusion with the original wikiteam.
+Originally, mediawiki-dump-generator was named wikiteam3, but wikiteam upstream (py2 version) suggested that the name should be changed to avoid confusion with the original wikiteam.
-Half a year later, we didn't see any py3 porting progress in the original wikiteam, and mediawiki-scraper lacks "code" reviewers.
+Half a year later, we didn't see any py3 porting progress in the original wikiteam, and mediawiki-dump-generator lacks "code" reviewers.
 So, we decided to break that suggestion, fork and named it back to wikiteam3, put the code here, and release it to pypi wildly.

 Everything still under GPLv3 license.